Getting Started

 • Skill — reusable instructions the agent can load when it needs them.

-• Module — a bundle of related tools (e.g. the GitHub module, the HubSpot module).
-Turn modules on per project.
+• App — a bundle of related tools (e.g. the GitHub app, the HubSpot app).
+Turn apps on per project.

 Ready to go deeper?
 Start with Organizations & Projects.